Skip to content

 Assam White Tea

 Assam, located in Northeast India, is home to the largest tea-producing region in India.
-Assam white teas are usually oxidized longer than their Chinese counterparts, producing a fuller-bodied tea.
+Assam teas are usually oxidized longer than their Chinese counterparts, producing a fuller-bodied tea.
 The prolonged oxidation period gives rise to a more robust flavor profile and higher caffeine content.

 Kangra White Tea